reowst/sdk/FAQ.md

 ## Can I use Network Next to accelerate my TCP game?

 Not yet.
-In the rare cases where TCP makes sense, we may be able to provide some benefit via a TCP shim that reduces the impact of packet loss induced head of line blocking across your client/server connection, but this has not been implemented yet.

-Please talk to us so we can understand your use case sales@networknext.com
+In cases where TCP makes sense, we may be able to provide benefit via a TCP shim that reduces the impact of packet loss induced head of line blocking across your client/server connection, but this is not implemented yet.
+Pleasoe contact sales@networknext.com so we can understand your use case.

 ## Can I use Network Next to accelerate my WebRTC game?